Ernie Davis: Death

-While preparing to play in the College All-Star Game against the Green Bay Packers in Chicago in the summer of 1962, Davis awoke with a swollen neck and was hospitalized, with mumps or mononucleosis initially suspected.
-He was diagnosed with acute monocytic leukemia and began receiving medical treatment.
+While preparing to play in the College All-Star Game against the Green Bay Packers in Chicago in July during the summer of 1962, Davis awoke with a swollen neck and was hospitalized, with mumps or mononucleosis initially suspected.
+He was diagnosed with acute monocytic leukemia on August 1, and he had the deadly blood disease since April of 1962, he then began receiving medical treatment.
 Davis went to Johns Hopkins in Baltimore when he was dying—three months after being diagnosed—and, through chemical treatments, experienced a four- to five-month remission.
-The disease was incurable, and Davis died at age 23 at Cleveland Lakeside Hospital on May 18, 1963.
+The disease was then incurable, and Davis died at age 23 at Cleveland Lakeside Hospital at 2:00 A.M. on Saturday, May 18, 1963.

 Both houses of the United States Congress eulogized Davis, and a wake was held at The Neighborhood House in Elmira, New York, where more than 10,000 mourners paid their respects.
 During the funeral, a message was received from President Kennedy, and it was read aloud to all of the people attending the service.
 Davis is buried at Woodlawn Cemetery in Elmira.
 His commemorative statue now stands in front of the school named in his honor, Ernie Davis Academy.
 Another statue of Davis stands on the campus of Syracuse University, near the steps of Hendricks Chapel and the Quad where pre-game pep rallies are held.
 He was elected to the College Football Hall of Fame in the fall of 1979.
 In the southern-tier region of New York, the best high-school football players, in their final year of eligibility, are invited to play in the Ernie Davis Classic.
 The game is traditionally played Thanksgiving Day, or the night before Thanksgiving.